phonedude/cs533-f23/assignments/Thennakoon/4/README.md

 * [code](code) - contains scripts and output files
 * [framable](framable) - contains html files created for 100 sites

+### Summary

+* Number of framable sites - 28
+* Number of non framable sites - 69
+* number of sites did not resolve - 3

+### Youtube video is available at: https://youtu.be/QLgFOZIHSOI

 * Framable sites out of 100 sites

 |    | Site                |